prestonbrubaker/archipelago/readme.txt

 1: Store the Data in register 1
 2: Cycle the registers forward 1 (e.g. register 1 to 2, 2 to 3, 4 to 1...)
 3: Change the Index to the Data so that during the next turn, the organism will read this instruction
-4: Check to see if Reister 2 is greater than register 1, and change the index value to Data only if this condition is satisfied
+4: Check to see if Reister 2 is equal to register 1, and change the index value to Data only if this condition is satisfied
 5: Store the Energy value in register 1
 6: Add register 1 and register 2, and place the result in register 3
 7: Clear register 1